lsmasters/cosc-4806-5/README.md

-This assignment is a continuation of Assignment 3 which is also in Github.
+This assignment is a continuation of Assignment 4 which is also in Github.

+To conform with my password rules, I could not use the admin/admin combination so
+	LOGIN:            admin
+              PASSWORD:  Admin123$
-Assignment 4
+Assignment 5
-•	Allow a logged-in user to perform CRUD
-•	Create a reminder, view reminders (read), update existing reminders, and delete reminders
-•	The table should be called notes with at least 3 columns.
-Id, user_id, subject.
-You may want to add more such as: created_at, completed, deleted
-File structure used:

-Name	Nullability	Data Type
- id	NOT NULL	int
- user_id	NULL	int
- subject	NULL	mediumtext
- created_at	NULL	timestamp
+•	Update all header and footers.
+Look at other websites and see what is normally in those.
+Don't forget there are two headers (public/private)
+A third header file was added for Administrator access only.
+•	Implement some components from Bootstrap (toasts, alerts, different nav, etc. See this: https://getbootstrap.com/docs/5.0/components)
+•	Create an admin user (username: admin, password: admin) *** see above ***
+•	Once logged in, they can run various reports at /reports (hint: that's the controller name).
+The administrator’s dashboard has 1.
+A summary of users:  active, inactive, and new,  2.
+A summary of site access in the last 30 day, and 3.
+A summary of the top 5 users with the highest number of reminders.
+There is also a tab for Users listing all users with the date of the last login and the number of logins for this month.
+The second tab lists all the reminders by each user giving the administrator the option to edit or delete the reminder. o	View all reminders;  a tab under administrator access. o	Who has the most reminders;  summarized under the administrator tab: reminders o	How many total logins by username/user page gives last login by user and total logins by user: ;  summarized under the administrator tab: users
+o	Bonus: Implement a chart!
+Administrator’s dashboard has line and bar graph.

-•	Update header to include the new item for creating reminders
+•	Update header to include new menu item (only for admin user):  implemented
-•	Your Models may look very similar from student to student.
-Your controller as well to a certain extent.
-However, your views should all be unique.
-You need to display the notes/reminders in a user-friendly way and the user should be able to update/delete them as well.
-There also needs to be a way for them to create.
-This is all covered in the video above.
+•	Put in ACLs that do not allow a non-admin user and non-logged-in users to view the page:  ACL handled through access restrictions in the header files
+•	All of the above will earn you 8/10.
+The last two can be earned by 1.
+Make your site look really good (CSS) without any errors.
+2. Implement charts for the admin view.
+It's okay to use an existing JS library.

-Lessons Learned:  This was perhaps the most challenging assignment so far:
+Lessons Learned:  This was challenging because of all the small pieces/requirements:
 1. Make one change at a time and commit it to github.
 Know when to take a break and go back to your last success.
 2. Error detection can be very challenging in php.
 3. File paths and routing became a BIG issue at times.
-4. Passing variables can be challenging depending on your controller setup.
+Variables were sometimes an issue between model and view.
+4. Spent too much time on the Administrator’s dashboard page and did not have time to make the pages pretty.
 Known issues:
-1. Routing at the end of EDIT and DELETE is a problem.
-Must manually move by tab.
-2. The user must manually move from the CREATE REMINDER page once a reminder has been created…..not sure why?
-3. Much documentation is missing because I ran out of time.
+1. Much documentation is missing because I ran out of time.
+2. Home/Exit from the administrator’s section is wonky and inconsistent.
+Did not have time to sort it out